Five-point plan to get the Midlands supply chain through the downturn

 - We will be promoting best practice to provide ideas and help ensure these new ways of working are as effective as possible.
 Rapid learning will be crucial.

-2. Finance: ‘Re-launch’ funding for supply chain companies
+2. Finance: ‘Re-launch’ support for supply chain companies

 - Cash flow is essential to the survival of aerospace suppliers.
 Suppliers must be paid on time for products and services that have been agreed.